Transiting Exoplanet Survey Satellite: Instruments

 The sole instrument on TESS is a package of four wide-field-of-view charge-coupled device (CCD) cameras.
 Each camera features four low-noise, low-power 4 megapixel CCDs created by MIT Lincoln Laboratory.
 The four CCDs are arranged in a 2 x 2 detector array for a total of 16 megapixels per camera and 16 CCDs for the entire instrument.
-Each camera has a 24° × 24° field of view, a 100 mm effective pupil diameter, a lens assembly with seven optical elements, and a bandpass range of 600 to 1000 nm.
+Each camera has a 24° × 24° field of view, a 100 mm effective pupil diameter, a lens assembly with seven optical elements, and a bandpass range of 600 nm (orange) to 1000 (NIR) nm.
 The TESS lenses have a combined field of view of 24° × 96° (2300 deg^{2}, around 5% of the entire sky) and a focal ratio of f/1.4.
 The ensquared energy, the fraction of the total energy of the point-spread function that is within a square of the given dimensions centered on the peak, is 50% within 15 × 15 μm and 90% within 60 × 60 μm.
 For comparison, Kepler's primary mission only covered an area of the sky measuring 105 deg^{2}, though the K2 extension has covered many such areas for shorter times.

 The four telescopes in the assembly each have a 10.5-cm diameter lens entrance aperture, with a f/1.4 focal ratio, with a total of seven lenses in the optical train.